TechSwitchUK/TechSwitchWebsite/README.md

 * [GitHub Pages](https://pages.github.com)
   Hosting a website can be a bit if a hassle, and can be costly.
-  For a simple, static website like techsmiths.uk, GitHub Pages make this very easy, and free!
+  For a simple, static website like techswitch.co.uk, GitHub Pages make this very easy, and free!
   You even get a nice, shiny HTTPS certificate from [Let's Encrypt](https://letsencrypt.org) 🔒

 ## Zero-to-hero
-If you've been asked to make a change to the Techsmiths website, this is the bit for you to read...
+If you've been asked to make a change to the Techswitch website, this is the bit for you to read...

 1. Install [Ruby](https://www.ruby-lang.org/en)